outpostyoga/offset-fire/STYLE.md

 3. Use fn, global and module objects to scope all variables and constants and easily prevent memory-leak issues from creeping in.
 4. Use NAMESPACE.lib.ClassName as a prefix for all variables and constants in the global and module namespaces.
 5. Double-space all lines.
 6. Use one of the pre-approved comment prefixes to make your code readable.
+Add clarity with appended terse English sentence(s).
    - // A-Z VARIABLES.
    - // A-Z VARIABLES.
 Dependent.
    - // ERROR? !@#$.